Pilecki Institute

 The organization has been called Polish Yad Vashem.

 Activities

 Research

-The Scientific Department initiates and participates in interdisciplinary research projects devoted to totalitarianism and the history of Poland in the 20th century.
+The Pilecki Institute's researchers participate in interdisciplinary research projects devoted to totalitarianism and the history of Poland in the 20th century.
 The Institute gathers researchers who specialize in political science, sociology, history and Jewish studies.
 It gathers and publishes documents concerning its scope of interests, provides support for scientific research, especially connected to the victims of Nazism and Communism.
 The studies are concerned primarily with World War II and its consequences.
-The Institute also translates into Polish the most important works on totalitarianisms.
+The Institute also translates works on totalitarianism into Polish.

 Education

 The Institute carries out educational projects and events.

 Commemoration

 The Pilecki Institute commemorates persons who were murdered for providing aid and assistance to Poles and Jews during the World War II.
-Under “Called by the Name” project were honoured e..g.
+Under “Called by Name” project were honoured e..g.
 Jadwiga Długoborska, Lucyna Radziejowska.
 On recommendation of the Institute, the President of Poland bestows the Virtus et Fraternitas Medal, the Eastern Cross, and the Western Cross.